 Wednesday night gatherings are our main space for discipleship.
 The night is filled with games, teaching, worship, and small groups.
-Here, students are inspired to let a friendship with God, His Word, and a biblical community radically shape their character, relationships, and purpose.
+Here, students are inspired to let a relationship with God, His word, and biblical community radically shape their character, relationships, and purpose.

 To best care for everyone in this season, we’re asking that you follow these current health and safety measures when visiting our campuses.

 We take over the Winter Garden Campus building on Wednesday nights—filling it with music, games, and hangout spots.
 Doors open at 5:30pm.

 When students arrive, they go through a quick check-in process with one of our volunteers.
 This helps us know that during our gathering, only students and Mosaic Students volunteers are in the building—ensuring safety and fun.

 After going through check-in, students are encouraged to hang out, play games, and grab food with their friends.
 Can jam, spike ball, corn hole, and more can be found throughout the lobby, and candy and pizza can be purchased at the coffee bar.
 Our Mosaic Students volunteers—ranging from age 18 to 70-something—can also be found during this time, ready to hang out with students.
 (You’ll know them by their name tags.)

 What you win them with is what you keep them with… win them with Jesus.

 After hanging out in the lobby, we gather in the sanctuary for worship.
 This time helps prepare both our students and Mosaic Student leaders to hear God’s word, inviting them to connect with Him together over music and prayerful lyrics.